jlevy/kmd/kmd/docs/markdown/topics/a2_philosophy_of_kmd.md

   Better languages and scripting tools should make LLMs smarter, by automating and orchestraging complex tasks in ways that are more understandable and less error prone.

-### Why a New Command Line?
+### Key Features

+Kmd is an experimental attempt at building the tool I've wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.

 It may be better to call Kmd a “shell” since it is actually evolving into more than a command line.
 It's more like a first step toward an item-based information operating system—an alternate, more flexible UX and information architecture for tasks that manipulate content.

-The classic Unix-style command line has been the Swiss Army knife for savvy developers for decades.
-(The still widely used bash shell was released 35 years ago!)

-Like many developers, I love the terminal (I even wrote a popular [guide on it](https://github.com/jlevy/the-art-of-command-line), with millions of readers).
-But the command line has limitations.
-We've seen improvements to terminals and shells, but they generally still suffer from three big issues:

-- Arcane commands and a confusing interface mean relatively few people feel comfortable using the command line

-- No easy, “native” support for modern APIs and apps, especially LLMs (`curl` doesn't count!)

-- For legacy reasons, it's sadly hard to improve these problems

-On the other hand, we have wonderful and powerful cloud apps, but we all know the limitations of the ChatGPT interface, Notion, Google Docs, Slack, Excel, and Zapier.
-Unfortunately, as each of these products has become more successful, the curse of [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law) and the complexity of full-stack apps means they won't add many of the specific features you want, or at best will do it slowly.

-If we have an idea for a new feature or workflow, we should not have to spend weeks or months to iterate on web or mobile app design and full-stack engineering just to see how well it works.
-In a post-LLM world, it should be possible to do more things without so much time and effort spent (even with the help of LLMs) on coding and UI/UX design.

-Kmd is an experimental attempt at building the tool I've wanted for a long time, using a command line as a starting point, and with an initial focus on content-related tasks.

 I hope it becomes the tool you need when you don't know what tool you need.